-But My Heart Is Broken is probably Swimmer One’s best known song, thanks to its appearance in a 2009 film called Spread, starring Ashton Kutcher and directed by David Mackenzie (who most recently made The Outlaw King).
-I was very excited about this at the time; I’d really liked David Mackenzie’s previous films, Young Adam and The Last Great Wilderness, and this was his first American film, with a big movie star in the lead role, so seemed likely to get a lot of attention.
+But My Heart Is Broken is probably Swimmer One’s best known song, thanks to its appearance in a 2009 film called Spread, starring Ashton Kutcher and directed by David Mackenzie (who recently made The Outlaw King).
+I was very excited about this at the time; I’d really liked David Mackenzie’s previous films, Young Adam and The Last Great Wilderness, and this was his first American movie, with a big star in the lead role, so seemed likely to get a lot of attention.
 At last, I thought (again), this is our moment!

 Except that Spread, sadly, didn’t do very well.
 The number of different titles it was given in various countries – L.A.
 Gigolo, Toy Boy, Oh yeah, American Playboy, Jogando com Prazer, Love, Sex and Celebrity and S-Lover, as well as plain old Spread – suggests nobody knew quite what to do with it.
 In the UK it trickled into cinemas between Christmas and New Year, presumably in search of a niche market desperate to escape anything festive.
 It’s a bit of an oddity, a film set in LA but soundtracked by various Scottish bands, about a not very likeable person having lots of loveless sex before falling for an equally unlikeable person who leaves him for someone she doesn’t love.
 The film then ends with Ashton feeding a mouse to an African bullfrog.